andreeaiana/german-news/README.md

 ```

 ## Data
-A sample of the rw and processed news corpus constructed for the topic *refugees and migration* is available in [dataset](/data/dataset).
+A sample of the raw and processed news corpus constructed for the topic *refugees and migration* is available in [dataset](/data/dataset).
 Due to copyright policies, this sample does not contain the abstract an bodies of the articles.

 A full version of the news corpus is available [upon request](mailto:andreea@informatik.uni-mannheim.de).